SURFscz/pam-weblogin/doc/protocol.md

 Authentication to the API is managed via a Bearer token.

-The full API specification is available as an [OpenAPI file](weblogin-api.yml).
+The full API specification is available as an [OpenAPI file](weblogin-api.yml) which can be viewed using Swagger's [Online editor](https://editor-next.swagger.io/)

 ### Request start endpoint
 To initiate a request, send a request to the `/start` endpoint with a json body.
 The json object should have three members: